Piracy: Antiquity

-The earliest documented instances of piracy are the exploits of the Sea Peoples who threatened the ships sailing in the Aegean and Mediterranean waters in the 14th century BC.
+The earliest documented instances of piracy are the exploits of the Sea People who threatened ships sailing in the Aegean and Mediterranean in the 14th century BC.
 In classical antiquity, the Phoenicians, Illyrians and Tyrrhenians were known as pirates.
 In the pre-classical era, the ancient Greeks condoned piracy as a viable profession; it apparently was widespread and "regarded as an entirely honourable way of making a living".
-References are made to its perfectly normal occurrence in many texts including in Homer's Iliad and Odyssey, and abduction of women and children to be sold into slavery was common.
+References are made to its perfectly normal occurrence in many texts, including Homer's Iliad and Odyssey, and abduction of women and children to be sold into slavery was common.
 By the era of Classical Greece, piracy was looked upon as a "disgrace" to have as a profession.

 In the 3rd century BC, pirate attacks on Olympus in Lycia brought impoverishment.
-Among some of the most famous ancient pirateering peoples were the Illyrians, a people populating the western Balkan peninsula.
+Among the most famous ancient pirating peoples were the Illyrians, who inhabited the western Balkan Peninsula.
 Constantly raiding the Adriatic Sea, the Illyrians caused many conflicts with the Roman Republic.
 It was not until 229 BC when the Romans decisively beat the Illyrian fleets that their threat was ended.
 During the 1st century BC, there were pirate states along the Anatolian coast, threatening the commerce of the Roman Empire in the eastern Mediterranean.
 On one voyage across the Aegean Sea in 75 BC, Julius Caesar was kidnapped and briefly held by Cilician pirates and held prisoner in the Dodecanese islet of Pharmacusa.
 The Senate invested the general Gnaeus Pompeius Magnus with powers to deal with piracy in 67 BC (the Lex Gabinia), and Pompey, after three months of naval warfare, managed to suppress the threat.

 As early as 258 AD, the Gothic-Herulic fleet ravaged towns on the coasts of the Black Sea and Sea of Marmara.
 The Aegean coast suffered similar attacks a few years later.
 In 264, the Goths reached Galatia and Cappadocia, and Gothic pirates landed on Cyprus and Crete.
 In the process, the Goths seized enormous booty and took thousands into captivity.
 In 286 AD, Carausius, a Roman military commander of Gaulish origins, was appointed to command the Classis Britannica, and given the responsibility of eliminating Frankish and Saxon pirates who had been raiding the coasts of Armorica and Belgic Gaul.
 In the Roman province of Britannia, Saint Patrick was captured and enslaved by Irish pirates.